-- 1. The SA sets up a default project (named DEFAULT) for faculty members, graduate students working on research projects, and whatever guests may visit the system. - 2.
+- 1. The SA uses the DEFAULT project for faculty members, graduate students working on research projects, and whatever guests may visit the system.
+CONFIG_USERS automatically creates the DEFAULT project when it initializes the SAD. - 2.
 The SA sets up six additional projects, one for each of the six math courses in which students will use the computer.
 As research projects are defined, she may set up projects for them as well. - 3.
 Professor Jones, who teaches the two graduate courses, chooses to act as Project Administrator for his two projects.
 The department secretary acts as Project Administrator for the other courses. - 4.
-The SA sets up one systemwide ACL group, .FACULTY, and places all faculty members in the group.
+The SA sets up one systemwide ACL group, FACULTY, and places all faculty members in the group.
 She defines project-based ACL groups for each math course: .M105, .M210, and so on.
 For members of project-based ACL groups, the SA restricts the number of command levels to 5, the number of live invocations of EPFs per level to 5, and the number of both dynamic and static segments to 64.
 These limits are sufficient for the needs of the undergraduate students, and ensures that enough system resources are available for the graduate students and faculty who require more computing power, even when the system is used most heavily.
 For the graduate courses, she defines a few other ACL groups that may be used for joint projects. - 5.
 After the system is established, teams of a transitory nature may arise.
 These teams may want security for their work, but there is no accounting or administrative need to create a formal project for them.
 In these cases, the SA can create new system-based ACL groups for the teams to use during their lifetime. - 6.
 The SA sets up the top-level directories on the system, protecting them with the following ACL:

-system\administrator:ALL .FACULTY:DALURW \$REST:U
+system_administrator:ALL .FACULTY:DALURW \$REST:U